Legal

 12. Safeguarding and Protection of Your Money

 All customer Funds are held as electronic money in one or more Safeguarded Accounts with UK-regulated credit institutions, in accordance with Regulation 20 of the EMRs 2011.
-This means that your Funds are ring-fenced from Mando Network Limited's own operating funds.
-In the unlikely event of Mando Network Limited's insolvency, customer Funds form an asset pool that is distributed to customers in priority to all other creditors, including secured creditors and HM Revenue & Customs (save for limited preferred claims).
+This means that your Funds are ring-fenced from Mando Systems Ltd's own operating funds.
+In the unlikely event of Mando Systems Ltd's insolvency, customer Funds form an asset pool that is distributed to customers in priority to all other creditors, including secured creditors and HM Revenue & Customs (save for limited preferred claims).

 Because Mando issues electronic money rather than accepting bank deposits, customer Funds are not covered by the Financial Services Compensation Scheme (FSCS).
 The protection described above under the EMRs 2011 is the statutory alternative.
 We reconcile the Safeguarded Account balances against our customer ledger on every Business Day and we engage independent auditors to verify the reconciliation annually.